anycable/docs.anycable.io/docs/deployment/fly.md

   ANYCABLE_RPC_HOST = "0.0.0.0:50051"
 ```

-Also, since we rely on [client-side load balancing](./load_balancing.md), it worths adding a max live time for gRPC connections.
+Also, since we rely on [client-side load balancing](./load_balancing.md), it's worth adding a max live time for gRPC connections.
 In your `anycable.yml`:

 ```yml
 production: